 All I can add to the party is that petrol is expensive…

-This 4 story mall is enclised in a glass dome complete with a observation deck on top for views over Belfast.
+This 4 story mall is enclosed in a glass dome complete with a observation deck on top for views over Belfast.

-1 Review and 935 Opinions Some travelguides says that this is a hostel and others says it´s bed&breakfast.
-Anyway I found it...
+Some travelguides says that this is a hostel and others says it´s bed&breakfast.
+Anyway I found it...more

-1 Review and 612 Opinions stayed here jubilee weekend weather much better than london which was good . hotel offer a champagne...
+stayed here jubilee weekend weather much better than london which was good . hotel offer a champagne...more